ImmanuvelStanley/19CS412---CRYPTOGRAPHY---ADVANCED-ENCRYPTION/README.md

 int main()
 {
 long long int P, G, x, a, y, b, ka, kb;
-// Both the persons will be agreed upon the
-// public keys G and P
 printf("Enter the value of P:");
 scanf("%lld",&P); // A prime number P is taken printf("The value of P : %lld\n", P);
 printf("Enter the value of G:");
 scanf("%lld",&G); // A primitive root for P, G is taken printf("The value of G : %lld\n\n", G);
-// Alice will choose the private key a a = 4; // a is the chosen private key printf("The private key a for Alice : %lld\n", a);
+a = 4; // a is the chosen private key printf("The private key a for Alice : %lld\n", a);
-x = power(G, a, P); // gets the generated key
-// Bob will choose the private key b b = 3; // b is the chosen private key printf("The private key b for Bob : %lld\n\n", b);
+x = power(G, a, P); // gets the generated key b = 3; // b is the chosen private key printf("The private key b for Bob : %lld\n\n", b);
-y = power(G, b, P); // gets the generated key
-// Generating the secret key after the exchange
-// of keys
-ka = power(y, a, P); // Secret key for Alice kb = power(x, b, P); // Secret key for Bob printf("Secret key for the Alice is : %lld\n", ka);
+y = power(G, b, P); // gets the generated key ka = power(y, a, P); // Secret key for Alice kb = power(x, b, P); // Secret key for Bob printf("Secret key for the Alice is : %lld\n", ka);